Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-connections.md

 A connected user will see a new menu option in their list of requests, called Connections.

 * A new Connection Type Filter will allow the user to filter the requests they are connected to via the available connection types.
-* Email communication with request connections can added using the [Request Connections Automation](/servicemanager-config/customize/workflows/request-connections-automation) in a workflow or from the [email action](/servicemanager-user-guide/service-portfolio/requests/email-action) option on the requests.
+* Email communication with request connections can be added using the [Request Connections Automation](/servicemanager-config/customize/workflows/request-connections-automation) in a workflow or from the [email action](/servicemanager-user-guide/service-portfolio/requests/email-action) option on the requests.

 ## Remove connection